Cindy Crawford Bashed For Posting Bikini Pic At Age 53

 “I have cellulite,” Crawford told Redbook.
 “I admit it.
 But sometimes I just say, ‘Screw it, I am going to wear a bikini.'”

-Crawford has gotten even more confident in her fifties.
+Crawford has gotten even more confident in her 50s.
 In an interview with New Beauty, the fashion icon revealed that she doesn’t need everyone on Instagram pointing out that she doesn’t look the same way she did when she was 20.
 But Crawford also said that even she was too hard on herself when she was younger, so now she focuses on embracing her health and good fortune as she ages.